 On all new development permits (for a house, an addition or a deck, for example) within Development Permit Area 3, the city will require a covenant be registered on title ensuring property owners build and maintain their properties in accordance with FireSmart principles.

 Dooley said that in 2010 the city carried out wildfire fuel reduction in some forested areas within city limits, such as in Art Gibbon Park, the forested area above the cemetery, and in the Fort Sheppard Drive area.

 Awareness of the need to fireproof the city has gradually increased since then, he said.

-“We knew as time went by, with information coming from public works and the fire chief, that we had a lot of work to do within our municipality as well.
-This is the type of work that residents themselves should be taking to protect their own homes and their neighbours.”
+“We knew as time went by, with information coming from public works and the fire chief, that we had a lot of work to do within our municipality.
+This is the type of work residents themselves should be taking to protect their own homes and their neighbours.”

 Dooley said city planning staff can give residents advice on fire resistant landscaping or building materials.